zxc85250/intro-to-python/session_09/project_info.md

 Please copy the kanban board from [here](https://github.com/users/sergiuHudrea/projects/5) and follow the instructions. **Make sure you tick** the "Draft issues will be copied if selected" box.

+**DEADLINE for project submission:** one month from the last session.

+Once done, send your project (the GitHub link of it) to UK-DLKPMGPYTHONLEADERSHIP@KPMG.co.uk.

 ## Project requirements

 The project should: